himanshumaurya0007/HM_Portfolio_AndroidAppDev/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.